Best Home Equity Loans

 Application Process

 This is not a negative.
 Online applications can be much quicker and easier than applying in person.
-Our review showed us that Discover is completely transparent, disclosing all the rates, terms, and fees on public loan pages.
+Our testing showed us that Discover is completely transparent, disclosing all the rates, terms, and fees on public loan pages.
 There’s no need to worry about hidden charges with a Discover loan.

-The process for applying online and using the Discover home equity loan calculator is straightforward.
+The process for applying online and using the Discover loan calculator is straightforward.
 Before you can get your rate, you must provide the sort of information required by most lenders: property information, mortgage balance, Social Security number, and all that jazz.

 After getting a quote, you can hit the Apply button and provide some basic info, and Discover will provide loan options for you.
 The company does not divulge how long it takes for applications to be approved or how long you must wait before funds are disbursed.